farmanp/sana_benefits_air_quality/README.md

 - [] Enhance UI to have react experience
 - [] Refactor API to structure AQI as a module and create API wrapper as a class
+- [] Enhance functionality to consider more edge cases
 - [] Add more spec tests and break down code to split by inheritance and composition
 - [] Create user registration/sessions with username/password
+- [] Add more validations for backend and frontend so a user cannot "break" the calls